giry-dev/mangrove-docs/docs/developers/protocol/technical-references/reactive-offer/executing-offers.md

 1. A contract `maker.eth` creates an offer.
 2. Mangrove stores the offer info, including the address `maker.eth`.
-3. Account `user.eth` sends a market order to mangrove which matches that offer.
+3. Account `user.eth` sends a market order to Mangrove which matches that offer.
 4. Mangrove transfers tokens from `user.eth` to `maker.eth`.
 5. **Mangrove calls the function **[**`makerExecute`**](maker-contract.md#offer-execution)** of `maker.eth`**.
 6. Mangrove transfers tokens from `maker.eth` to `user.eth`.